-Stress Testing is a procedure to assess the impact on the company's financial status under extreme risk events.
-Stress testing process is designed to be a complementary tool for the analysis of credit risk, market risk and funding risk.
-The Board of Directors through Executive Board and Risk Management Committee, oversee the framework for stress testing.
-This include setting up of stress testing guidelines and key required assumptions to perform stress testing which are in line with the sophistication of portfolio exposures.
-Meanwhile, Enterprise Risk Management Function is responsible to facilitate all related business units in order to perform periodically stress testing, and report the stress testing results as well as the recommendations on any important aspects to the Risk Management Committee and the Board of Director in a timely manner.
+Stress testing is a procedure to assess the impact on the company's financial status under extreme risk events.
+Stress testing process is designed to be as a supplementary tool for the analysis of credit risk, market risk and funding risk.
+Risk Management Committee is responsible to oversee the framework for stress tests.
+The Committee will establish guidelines and key required assumptions to perform stress tests based on the appropriate framework.
+Meanwhile, Risk Management Functions are responsible to facilitate all related business units in order to perform periodically stress tests, and report the stress testing results as well as the recommendations on any important aspects to the Risk Oversight Committee as well as the Risk

-Stress testing shall take into account the potentially extreme events during the next twelve months, on all critical risk areas.
-Stress testing assessment and results shall be integrated into setting and evaluating the internal management strategy and capital planning which may involve reviewing the need for limit changes or developing contingency plans in the event that a stress scenario actually happens.
+Management Committee.
+Stress testing assessment and results shall be integrated to setting and evaluating the internal management strategy which may involve reviewing the need for limit changes or developing contingency plans.